Stay Fit and Fed with these Virginia Day Trips

 Eat: Chaia

-After a vigorous stair workout, it’s high time for a health-conscious taco or three over at Chaia.
-The tacos are loaded with local, seasonal vegetables so it’s guilt free grub – and don’t forget to try their seasonal shrubs to wash it all down.
+After a vigorous stair workout, it’s time for a health-conscious taco or three at Chaia.
+The tacos are loaded with local, seasonal vegetables, so they’re guilt-free grub.
+Don’t forget to try their seasonal shrubs to wash it all down.